mehedi457/OCR-Fastapi/README.md

 ```
 uvicorn main:app --reload
  ```
+Visit http://127.0.0.1/docs in your browser to access the FastAPI Swagger documentation and test the OCR functionality.

 ## Usage
 Follow the API documentation to interact with the OCR endpoint and extract text from images.